OTDA Home Programs & Services Housing and Support Services (HSS) Frequently Asked Questions

 5. What is the funding cycle?

 Program funds are awarded through a competitive “Open” Request for Proposals process.
 This means that applications are reviewed, and awards made in the order in which proposals are received.
-Please check this OTDA Contracts and Grants listing to determine whether HHAC is currently accepting applications.
+Please check this OTDA Contracts and Grants listing to determine whether HHAP is currently accepting applications.

 6. Should we be at a certain stage in the process before applying?

 You should be at the stage where you can submit a substantially complete proposal that is responsive to the RFP.
 Proposals that are missing key elements, such as a development budget, scope of work, operating budget and documented referral sources for example may be deemed incomplete and not considered for funding.
 It is expected that an organization will be in a position to move forward with development activities upon notification of award.
 Applicants, particularly those without recent HHAP experience, are encouraged to submit a concept paper to receive feedback and guidance prior to the submission of a full application.
-Concept papers are accepted on a continuous basis.
+Concept papers are highly encouraged and accepted on a continuous basis.
 Guidelines and format for the submission of concept papers is located on the HHAP RFP webpage.

 7. What should be considered when selecting a site for a proposed HHAP project?